-For practical reasons (to avoid ambiguity and hesitation) I have decided to discard the hyphen in hyphenated words and to treat them as a single word.
+The hyphen in English words: To avoid ambiguity and hesitation, I have decided to discard the hyphen in hyphenated words and to treat them as a single word.
 Thus if you should type "absent-minded", "run-of-the-mill" or "state-of-the-art" (i.e. with the hyphens) you will not get an answer but if you type "absentminded", "runofthemill" or "stateoftheart" (yes, without the hyphens) you would.
 Over the course of time hyphenated words tend to lose their hyphens anyway.

-In general where there are differences between the American and British spellings I have kept to the British spelling rather than the American one (question of habit).
-So look under -our instead of -or (eg. "colour" not "color"), -re instead of -er (eg. "meagre" not "meager") and -ae instead of -e- (eg. "aesthetic" not "esthetic").
+In general where there are differences between the American and British spellings I have kept to the British spelling rather than the American one (just a question of habit).

 Apart from the spelling, I make no distinction between words of American or British origin or usage.
-As long as the New York Times, the CNN, the BBC or The Times newspaper from London uses it, it is good enough for inclusion in this dictionary.
-After all, the legitimacy of an English word is the extent of its usage, not of its geographical origin, I hope you will agree.
+As long as the New York Times or The Times newspaper from London uses it, it is good enough for inclusion in this dictionary.
+After all, the legitimacy of an English word is the extent of its usage, not of its geographical origin.
 And since the CNN and the BBC are read all over the world, the words, though restricted initially, have taken a life of their own beyond their boundaries.

-This dictionary is case-sensitive i.e. you have to type in capital letters the first letter of countries, days of the week, months of the year, languages, races, etc. (eg. "Sunday" not "sunday").
+Use capital letters: Please note also that this dictionary is case-sensitive i.e. you have to type in capital letters the first letter of countries, days of the week, months of the year, languages, races, etc. (eg. "Sunday" not "sunday").
 Same for acronyms eg. "BFF" not "bff").
-On the other hand if you type ordinary words with a capital letter (eg. Mother instead of mother) you will not get any result.